endeavour-1/PythonIn5Mins/README.md

-# Quick Revision of Python in 10 Mins.
+# Quick Revision of Python Basics in 10 Mins.

 ;-)